tutorial/AnalysisTutorial/source/MyAnalysis

 which holds the source

 files for component libraries.
-The latter is used if you go through
+The latter are used if you go through

 the Athena path of this tutorial, and will be discussed when setting